joelburton/Crushinator/docs/design.rst

 Implementing this feature in ``crushinator``, a specialized *Injector* might be used to load the code into a sort of sandbox environment, and then use python's reflection/introspection modules to identify where *precicesly* to add the needed code, and avoid adding it if it would create a syntax error or namespace collision.

-Runner
+Recipe
 ......

+(Formerly called "Runner")

-A *Runner* literally runs the code generation.
+A *Recipe* literally runs the code generation.
 It acts as a controller, communicating with the *User Interface* to solicit the necessary information from the user, and then execute the required *Skeletons* and/or
 *Injectors*.
-The term also leaves the door open for extended functionality; a *Runner* could also execute system commands, download packages, integrate with VCS systems, etc.
+The term also leaves the door open for extended functionality; a *Recipe* could also execute system commands, download packages, integrate with VCS systems, etc.

 Historian
 .........